-Abstract-Strong resilience properties of dynamical networks are analyzed for distributed routing policies.
-The latter are characterized by the property that the way the inflow at a non-destination node gets split among its outgoing links is allowed to depend only on local information about the current particle densities on the outgoing links.
-The strong resilience of the network is defined as the infimum sum of link-wise flow capacity reductions making the asymptotic total inflow to the destination node strictly less than the total outflow at the origin.
-A class of distributed routing policies that are locally responsive to local information is shown to yield the maximum possible strong resilience under such local information constraints for an acyclic dynamical network with a single origin-destination pair.
-The maximal achievable strong resilience is shown to be equal to the minimum node residual capacity of the network.
-The latter depends on the limit flow of the unperturbed network and is defined as the minimum, among all the non-destination nodes, of the sum, over all the links outgoing from the node, of the differences between the maximum flow capacity and the limit flow of the unperturbed network.
-We propose a simple convex optimization problem to solve for equilibrium flows of the unperturbed network that minimize average delay subject to strong resilience guarantees, and discuss the use of tolls to induce such an equilibrium flow in traffic networks.
-Finally, we present illustrative simulations to discuss the connection between cascaded failures and the resilience properties of the network.
+Strong resilience properties of dynamical flow networks are analyzed for distributed routing policies.
+The latter are characterized by the property that the way the inflow at a non-destination node gets split among its outgoing links is allowed to depend only on local information on the current congestion levels on such outgoing links.
+The strong resilience of the network is measured as the maximum sum of adversarial link-wise flow capacity reductions that the network can sustain while maintaining the asymptotic total inflow at destination node equal to the inflow at the origin.
+Assuming that a dynamical flow network is acyclic and has a single origin-destination pair, a class of distributed routing policies that are locally responsive to local information is shown to yield the maximum possible strong resilience under such local information constraints.
+The maximal strong resilience achievable on a given dynamical flow network is shown to be equal to its minimum node residual capacity.
+The latter is defined as the minimum, among all the non-destination nodes, of the sum, over all the links outgoing from the node, of the differences between the maximum flow capacity and the limit flow of the unperturbed network.
+Finally, a simple convex optimization problem is formulated to solve for the most resilient initial equilibrium flow, and the use of tolls to induce such an initial equilibrium flow in transportation networks is discussed.
+We also present illustrative simulations to discuss the connection between cascading failures and the resilience properties of the network.